-Criteria: Promotion/Education Programs must meet the following five criteria.
-Highest priority for funding will be given those proposals with the highest ratings.

-- 1. Waste Reduction Program: The proposal must address a specific area of Metro's Waste Reduction Program.
-It must not duplicate or conflict with existing waste reduction programs, including existing promotion/education programs. - 2.
-Targeted Audience: The proposal must identify the intended audience(s) and list ways of reaching and educating that specific audience(s). - 3.
-Program Results: The proposal must identify methods to evaluate and measure the effectiveness of the proposed program. - 4.
-Metro Program Philosophy: The program must be consistent with Metro's policies and philosophies of advertising, education, promotion and waste reduction. - 5.
-Area of Direct Benefit: The proposal must directly benefit residents and/or businesses within the boundaries of the Metropolitan Service District (see attached map).
+- Criteria: Promotion/Education Programs must meet the following five criteria.
+Highest priority for funding will be given those proposals with the highest ratings. - 1.
+Waste Reduction Plan: The proposal must not duplicate or conflict with existing waste reduction programs, including existing promotion/education programs. - Targeted Audience: The proposal must identify the intended audience(s) and list ways of reaching and educating that specific audience(s). - 3.
+Program Results: The proposal must identify methods to evaluate and measure the effectiveness of the proposed program.\ - 4.
+Metro Program Philosophy: The program must be consistent with Metro's advertising, education, promotion and waste reduction policies. - 5.
+Area of Direct Benefit: The proposal must directly benefit residents/and or businesses within the boundaries of the Metropolitan Service District (see attached map).

-The Metro Public Affairs Department must be consulted in developing this portion of the proposal.
+\ The Metro Public Affairs Department must be consulted in developing this portion of the proposal.

-GUIDELINES:
+GUIDELINES